cwi-dis/VR2Gather/Documentation/11-differences.md

 VR2Gather is used to create shared experiences, and the intention is that all users share the same experience.
 So, if user _Jack_ presses a switch that makes a light turn on, a user _Jill_ in the same session should also see the light turn on.

-And if user _Jill_ moves to a different location user _Jack_ should see the representation of user _Jill_ moving.
+And if user _Jill_ walks or teleports to a different location in the scene then user _Jack_ should see the representation of user _Jill_ moving.
 No matter whether they go down a hill or not.

 The low-level implementation of this is passing messages between the currently running instances within the session, and is handled by the orchestrator code, but there are a few things that you need to implement differently from standard Unity.